Lemna trisulca

 Lemna trisulca L. (syn.
 Staurogeton trisulcus (L.) Schur; star duckweed; ivy-leaved duckweed) is a species of aquatic plants in the arum family Araceae.
 It has a subcosmopolitan distribution.
-Unlike other duckweeds, it has submerged rather than floating fronds, except when flowering or fruiting.
+Unlike other duckweeds, it has submerged rather than floating fronds (up to 12-14m below the surface), except when flowering or fruiting.
 Also unlike other duckweeds, a large number of fronds remain attached to each other at a time.

 Description

 The fronds usually grow submerged and are oblong-lanceolate in shape and are up to 14 mm long.
 They are blunt at the end and taper to a tail-like stalk at the other.